We have compiled the most frequently asked questions below. The relevant pages of our website contain more detailed information on these topics.

 When and where are the next WATC?

-The French Golf Federation will host the 2022 World Amateur Team Championships in Paris and the Emirates Golf Federation will play host in 2023 in Dubai.
+The French Golf Federation hosted the 2022 World Amateur Team Championships in Paris and the Emirates Golf Federation will play host in 2023 in Abu Dhabi.
 Traditionally held every two years, the WATC will uniquely be contested in both 2022 and 2023, after which time the championships will continue to take place in odd years.
-The selection of the 2025 host country will take place in September 2022.
+Singapore was selected as the site of the 2025 World Amateur Team Championships and Morocco will host the 2027 edition.

 What do the teams win?